Masked lapwing in exhibit

 More Information

-Masked lapwings have a bright yellow bill and face, a black crown, a white throat and chest, and gray wings.
-These birds spend much of their time on the ground searching for worms and insects.
-They even build their nests on the ground and defend them by swooping at nearby animals and people.
+Masked lapwings are stocky wading birds that have a bright yellow bill and face, a black crown, a white throat and chest, and gray wings.
+Their long legs are reddish-brown.
+These birds inhabit a variety of habitats, including wetlands and deserts.

 Did You Know?

-Some masked lapwings have sharp yellow spurs on the front of their wings, which are used to scare off predators.
+• Some masked lapwings have a thorny black and yellow spur on the front of their wings, which can be used to scare off predators.

 Species Survival Plan logo